 The show lasts for approximately 1 hour and prices start from 20 Euros, the great thing about the shows at Tipi Tapa is the fact that they start at 19.30…great if you have young children.

-The home of live Flamenco in Malaga city, Los Amayas (prevously known as LICEO) offers two flamenco shows every evening.
-Housed in a beautiful old historical building, with high ceilings, original features and loads of character.
+The home of live Flamenco in Malaga city, Los Amayas offers two flamenco shows every evening named ‘Picasso and Flamenco' paying tribute to the Malaga born artist.

-Los Amayas is the perfect place to see some truly authentic flamenco at its best; ticket options include the show with a drink, tapas or dinner from 25 Euros.
+Los Amayas is the perfect place to see some truly authentic flamenco at its best; show times are nightly at 7pm and 9pm and include the show with a drink for 25 Euros.

 Held in the Fortuna room of the Torrequebrada hotel, this popular flamenco show performs throughout the summer months and has twice nightly shows at 9pm and 10.30pm.